 Below is a list of published articles and upcoming work.
 The research, design, and development of Family Creative Learning has been supported by the Institute of Museum and Library Services (LG-96-17-0176-17), the National Science Foundation (#1908351), and the CU Boulder Office for Outreach and Community Engagement.

-Roque, R. and Stamatis, K. (2019, In Press).
+Roque, R. and Stamatis, K. (2019).
 It’s about relationships: Examining facilitation as a relational practice.
 Proceedings in the 2019 Connected Learning Summit.
 Irvine, CA.

-Widman, S. and Roque, R. (2019, In Press).
+Widman, S. and Roque, R. (2019).
 Parent perspectives on interfacing with computing opportunities in library settings.
 Proceedings in the 2019 Connected Learning Summit.
 Irvine, CA.

 Roque, R. and Jain, R. (2018).
 Becoming facilitators of creative computing in out-of-school settings.
 Proceedings of the 13th International Conference of the Learning Sciences.
 London.